The tawny owl

 Did you know that:

-The highest known age in the wild of a tawny owl is 18 years, but it can live up to 27 years in captivity.
+The highest recorded age of a tawny owl in the wild is 18 years, but in captivity it can live up to 27 years.